-The fight continues against the U.S. Army Corps of Engineers, which authorized Dominion Energy to construct enormous electric transmission towers across the James River and throughout a historic landscape without ever preparing an environmental impact statement.
+The U.S. Army Corps of Engineers authorized Dominion Energy to construct enormous electric transmission towers throughout a historic landscape without ever preparing an environmental impact statement.

 Colonial National Historical Park is where Pocahontas and the Powhatan Indians once lived, and where Captain John Smith and the Virginia Company Settlers landed in 1607 to create the first permanent English settlement in North America.
-It’s where men, women and children endured brutal winters, starvation, disease and battles to lay the foundation for what became our nation.
+It’s where men, women and children endured brutal winters, starvation, disease and battles to lay the foundation of what would become our nation.
 For decades, advocates have protected this 50-mile stretch along the James River so that it looked much the same as it did centuries ago.

 But visitors today can no longer experience the same evocative views as people have throughout history, because Dominion Energy, one of the largest power companies in the country, built 44 transmission towers, including some as tall as the Statue of Liberty, throughout the landscape.
 A federal appeals court has ruled that the permit authorizing tower construction was issued illegally — and NPCA maintains that the company should remove them.

 NPCA and our allies sued the Army Corps of Engineers in 2017 for granting a permit to allow this poorly sited development without fully assessing its environmental impact.
 Despite the ongoing litigation, Dominion proceeded to construct the project.
 The company insisted it could take the towers down if the court ruled against them.
 And then — that’s just what happened.